anna-podhajska/herokuKnex/README.md

-# KATA
-- learning objectives:
+# learning objectives:
-- routes
+- server routes
 - tables join (many to many)
 - adding a new user
 - deleting user
+- Handlebars, HTML
+- deployment on Heroku

 ## project with:
  - Express